Death of a Salesman

 - What relationship, if any, does appearance have with success in Death of a Salesman?

-- What might the Lomans’ fixation on appearances suggest about their abilities in other areas?
+- What might the Lomans’ fixation on appearance suggest about their abilities in other areas?

 - Discuss the passage in which Willy attributes his business problems to his appearance.
 What makes him think this is the source of his problems?